Typof-Technologies-Pvt-Ltd/smepay-for-woocommerce/readme.txt

 == Description ==

-This plugin allows WooCommerce stores to accept payments through **SMEPay** using a UPI QR code.
-Customers can scan the QR code for instant payments.
-The plugin is easy to install, configure, and works with the latest version of WooCommerce.
+SMEPay for WooCommerce is a WordPress plugin designed specifically for Indian WooCommerce stores to accept payments via UPI QR codes.
+With SMEPay, customers can quickly scan a QR code at checkout to make instant payments using their preferred UPI-enabled mobile app like Google Pay, PhonePe, or Paytm.
+The plugin is easy to install, configure, and fully compatible with the latest WooCommerce versions.

 ### Features:
 - **UPI Payments Integration**: Accept UPI payments via QR code.